iosphere/ISHPermissionKit/README.md

 you actually need.
 We use preprocessor macros to ensure any unused code is not compiled to save you from suprising App Store rejections, as some privacy guidelines apply to all apps that *contain* code to access user data, regardless of whether or not the code is ever called in your app.
-How you enable the categories you need depends on how you install *ISHPermissionKit* (see below).
+How to enable the categories you need depends on how you install *ISHPermissionKit* (see below).

 ### Static Library